STB Systems: History

 STB Systems, Inc., was founded in Richardson, Texas, in 1981 by Don Balthaser, Bill Ogle, and Mark Sims.
-Ogle, its chief founder, served as chief executive officer and chairman since the company's foundation; he previously worked for Texas Instruments as an engineer.
-The founders eschewed raising venture capital with the founding of STB, instead loaning $10,000 from Plano Bank & Trust as their startup capital.
+Ogle, its chief founder, was chief executive officer and chairman since the company's foundation; he previously worked for Texas Instruments as an engineer.
+The founders eschewed raising venture capital with the founding of STB, instead borrowing $10,000 from Plano Bank & Trust as their startup capital.
+The company was named STB, an abbreviation of its slogan "Simply the Best".

 STB's first products were released in 1981 and comprised memory expansion boards and graphics enhancement cards for the Apple II.
 The trio found themselves restricted by Apple's apprehension toward clonemakers and heavy use of patented hardware and copyrighted software in the design and functionality of the Apple II family.
 Apple erstwhile had been losing market share to IBM's Personal Computer, clones of which had been propagating wildly after only a year on the market.
 Such clones could accept expansion cards marketed for the IBM PC proper, leading to a lucrative market for IBM PC peripheral vendors.
 Recognizing this, in 1983, STB began offering products for the IBM PC, starting with the Super RIO—a multifunction board expanding the PC's RAM by up to 384 KB as well as adding a real-time clock and parallel and serial ports—in mid-1983.
 In late November 1983, they introduced the Graphix Plus, their first graphics accelerator board for the IBM PC.

 After steady growth in the 1980s, STB expanded their presence internationally in the next decade.
 In the early 1990s the company bought out an 80,000-square-foot factory in Juárez, Mexico, for the manufacture of their graphics cards.
 By the mid-1990s the factory was able to produce 200,000 cards in a single month.
 STB also used the factory to take contract work for other expansion card vendors needing their own PCBs.
 By January 1996, STB employed roughly 815 workers: 153 in the United States, 12 in the company's three European offices (in London, Frankfurt and Paris), and about 650 in Juárez.